Skip to content

 Lecture 02.
 What Harness Actually Means

-The word "harness" gets thrown around a lot in AI coding agent discussions, but honestly, most people mean "a prompt file" when they say harness.
+The word "harness" gets thrown around a lot in AI coding agent circles, but honestly, most people mean "a prompt file" when they say harness.
 That's not a harness.
+It's like opening a restaurant with nothing but ingredients — no stove, no knives, no recipes, no plating workflow.
+That's not a restaurant.
+That's a refrigerator.

-This lecture gives you a precise, actionable definition.
+This lecture gives you a precise, actionable harness definition.
 Not an academic abstraction, but a framework you can use today: a harness consists of five subsystems, each with clear responsibilities and evaluation criteria.
-Once you understand this framework, you can systematically diagnose "why did the agent fail again" — not by vaguely blaming the model, but by pinpointing exactly which subsystem broke down.

 Core Concepts